Our number two on day number two of our fill-in adventure together.

 I don't know how to work away through that one.

-All right, Wisconsin's choke gate.
+All right, Wisconsin's chokegate.

 I will share the details next.

-We go to National Review Online and the Corner Blog and Christian Snyder, who shares the following.
+We go to National Review Online and the Corner blog and Christian Snyder who shares the following.

-With the Wisconsin Supreme Court devolving into a storyline only Vince McMahon could love, rumors are still swirling about what actually happened when two justices engaged in a physical confrontation behind closed doors on June thirteenth.
+With the Wisconsin Supreme Court devolving into a storyline only Vince McMahon could love, rumors are still swirling about what actually happened when two justices engaged in a physical confrontation behind closed doors on June 13th.

 Prosser denies he choked Bradley and claims she initiated physical contact.

-In the past two days, multiple sources with firsthand knowledge of the incident have been able to provide more details as to what exactly happened behind closed chamber doors.
+In the past two days, multiple sources with first-hand knowledge of the incident have been able to provide more details as to what exactly happened behind closed chamber doors.

-The week before the legislature was set to repass the collective bargaining provision, three of the four conservative justices were ready to issue a ruling reinstating the Union law as originally passed.
+The week before the legislature was set to repass the collective bargaining provision, three of the four conservative justices were ready to issue a ruling reinstating the union law as originally passed.

 Prosser, on the other hand, wanted to wait longer to avoid the appearance that the court was rushing their decision through.

-Prosser thought he had an agreement with Liberal Chief Justice Shirley Abramson to delay release of the opinion until Tuesday of the following week.
+Prosser thought he had an agreement with liberal Chief Justice Shirley Abramson to delay release of the opinion until Tuesday of the following week.

 As Monday arrived, there was no word from Abramson on whether the decision would be issued the next day.

-At 5 30 PM, Prosser and the other conservative justices marched around the chambers looking for Abramson, who was found in Justice Bradley's office.
+At 5.30 p.m., Prosser and the other conservative justices marched around the chambers looking for Abramson, who was found in Justice Bradley's office.

 Prosser stood outside Bradley's door talking to the justices in Bradley's office.